38d3b7/paid-live-smart-contracts/README.md

 # paid-live-smart-contracts

+This smart contract allows continuous streaming of TON payments from an owner to a designated target address at a specified rate.
+A commission is automatically split to a configured commission address.
+The contract supports operations such as starting/stopping the stream, adjusting settings, and handling edge cases like underpayment.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.